The Best Takamine Acoustic Guitars for Performing Artists in 2023

 New Yorker

-The New Yorker is Takamine’s take on a parlor guitar.
+The New Yorker is Takamine’s take on a parlor-sized acoustic guitar.
 It’s the tiniest of their full-size body types, and it’s a breeze to play.
 This design has outstanding articulation and balance between the strings, making it ideal for intimate fingerstyle music.

 NEX Body